Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

             coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
     -
-        _section-type: blog-window
-        window_image: /uploads/maui/maui19.jpg
-    -
-        _section-type: blog-text
-        text-html: >-
-            <p><strong>South Maui:</strong>&nbsp;</p><p>We lived in Kihei so we
-            might be a little biased to this side, but there are so many amazing beaches and places to eat that we fell in love!</p>
-    -
         _section-type: blog-fixed
         blog-fixed_image: /blog-images/maui5.jpg
     -
         _section-type: blog-text
         text-html: >-
-            <p><strong>Best Restaurants:</strong></p><ol><li>Maui Brewing-
+            <p><strong>South Maui:</strong>&nbsp;</p><p>We lived in Kihei so we
+            might be a little biased to this side, but there are so many amazing beaches and places to eat that we fell in love!</p><p><strong>Best Restaurants:</strong></p><ol><li>Maui Brewing- Incredible beers with
-            Incredible beers with an amazing outdoor seating area.&nbsp; Try to come here at sunset!</li><li>Isana- Our favorite sushi in the whole wide world!
+            an amazing outdoor seating area.&nbsp; Try to come here at sunset!</li><li>Isana- Our favorite sushi in the whole wide world!
             Please just do us a favor and go here.&nbsp; And don't forget a reservation!
 Check out Happy hour for 40% off select sushi and drinks from 3-5pm and 9-10pm daily.&nbsp;</li><li>South Shore Tiki Bar-&nbsp; This was our favorite spot to hang out!
 Great tiki drinks and Pizza in a cute atmosphere!</li><li>Food trucks off of Piikea Ave- A fun area to come if no one can decide on what they want.&nbsp; Come here and choose from several food trucks and then meet at the picnic tables as a family!</li><li>5 Palms- This is a more expensive dinner, but the views and food are worth it!&nbsp;